veepee-oss/Vp.FSharp.Sql/README.md

 open Vp.FSharp.Sql

-/// Initialize a command definition with the given text contained in the given string. let text value : SqliteCommandDefinition =
+/// Initialize a new command definition with the given text contained in the given string. let text value : SqliteCommandDefinition =
     SqlCommand.text value

-/// Initialize a command definition with the given text spanning over several strings (ie. list). let textFromList value : SqliteCommandDefinition =
+/// Initialize a new command definition with the given text spanning over several strings (ie. list). let textFromList value : SqliteCommandDefinition =
     SqlCommand.textFromList value